ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

 All codecs described in this section **MUST** have a `TrackType` ([@!RFC9559, section 5.1.4.1.3]) value of "17" for subtitles.

-Subtitle codec often contain meta information about the data they contain, like expected output dimension, language, etc.
+Subtitle codecs often contain meta information about the data they contain, like expected output dimension, language, etc.
 Whenever possible these information inside the codec **SHOULD** be extracted and repeated at the Matroska level with the appropriate element(s) inside the `\Segment\Tracks\TrackEntry\Video` and `\Segment\Tracks\TrackEntry` elements.
 These values **MUST** be valid for the whole Segment.